 FDA 510k- CLEARED AND CE APPROVED FOR SHORT TERM TREATMENT OF TMD PAIN AND ASSOCIATED HEADACHE AND BRUXISM PATIENTS OR FOR PROTECTION OF DENTAL RESTORATIONS.

 © 2020 Orofacial Therapeutics,LP.
-QuickSplint® is a registered trademark of Orofacial Therapeutics, LP.
+QuickSplint® and Speed2Treat® are registered trademarks of Orofacial Therapeutics, LP.
 All rights reserved.